-- (j) These statements were made without disclosing the facts that: - i. you and your brother Benjamin Kirk, are the sons of TSHO's founder, Bruce Kirk: - ii. you and Benjamin Kirk had significant ongoing involvement in TSHO's business and operations; and - iii. you, Boyle, and Benjamin Kirk, at various times, held a significant number of TSHO shares, either directly, beneficially, or on behalf of third parties.
+- (j) These statements were made without disclosing the facts that: - i.
+Benjamin and his brother John Kirk, are the sons of TSHO's founder, Bruce Kirk: - ii.
+Benjamin and John Kirk had significant ongoing involvement in TSHO's business and operations; and - iii. you, and Benjamin and John Kirk, at various times, held a significant number of TSHO shares, either directly, beneficially, or on behalf of third parties.